 We are not entirely in either Classical or Charlotte Mason camps.
-I see choices from homeschool bloggers in both of those camps all the time I would not make.
+I see choices from homeschool bloggers in both camps all the time I would not make.
 And I don’t think we are that good of an example of homeschoolers for either approach.

 So, as I lay out the plan I have for the Bridge (that’s what I am calling it right now), I am not seeking followers.
 I am just letting you know the map for the next year.
 Do you want to come along?
 Great!
 Don’t like that item or this item?
 Drop it!
 Don’t want to pick up anything else?
 Fine by me, girl!
 You Do YOU!
 Your homeschool will be all the happier for it.

 What you Can Expect from the Bridge in the Near Future